Removing Reflections from RAW Photos: Geometric reflection synthesis

 When one of the images in a pair \mb{(i, j) \in \mcD} is an IBL, a synthetic camera is constructed with a pose that matches the RAW image to which it is paired (see \cref{sec:supp:camera_projection}), excepting that the azimuth $\theta$ is sampled independently and uniformly at random in $360^\circ$.
 Contextual images $c$ are simulated by a second synthetic camera within the IBL with an adjacent, non-overlapping FOV.

 The IBLs~\cite{gardner2017} are captured under a fixed white point, which allows for the color of the illuminant (i.e., its white balance) to be mixed correctly with the RAW data.
 We calibrate the exposure of these indoor IBLs by setting their median intensity to match the median value of all indoor RAW images (the median contends with saturated pixels).
 This cropped HDR image can be photometrically combined, and geometrically transformed using functions $T$ or $R$.
+The effect of HDRs is shown in \cref{fig:supp:dataset_overview}: reflected light sources, windows, etc.\ are produced by HDRs in examples $1$, $2$, $5$, $6$, $11$, $14$, $20$, $24$, and $26$.